stchang/mlish/README.md

 # mlish [![Build Status](https://travis-ci.org/stchang/mlish.svg?branch=master)](https://travis-ci.org/stchang/mlish)

-An experimental, extensible language in the OCaml family.
+An experimental, extensible language inspired by languages like SML and OCaml.

 Extensions are type-aware which means that "extensible" includes the type system.
 In other words, new type system features may be